Sick of the hassle & expense of driving to campus?!

 fix-up and equip your bike for year-round commuting with lights, racks,

-2014 applications are due August 28th at 5pm.
+2014 applications were due August 28th at 5pm.
 Vouchers will be distributed in early September.

 This is NOT a first-come, first-served program.

-If you plan to purchase a parking permit for Fall 2014, but have not yet done so, wait until AFTER purchasing your permit to complete this application.
+If you plan to purchase a parking permit for Fall, but have not yet done so, wait until AFTER purchasing your permit to complete your application.

 This is an ANNUAL program with a new round of voucher distributions occurring at the beginning of each Fall semester.
 Those who are not accepted or unable to make the commitment this year may reapply next year.

-Enthusiasm for this program has been outstanding, with 800 vouchers being distributed in the first two years!
-In 2013, nearly 750 UofL students, faculty, and staff
+Enthusiasm for this program has been outstanding, with 1200 vouchers being distributed in the first three years!
+In 2014, over 800 UofL students, faculty, and staff

 were willing to commit to not driving to campus for at least two years!
-In the first year of the program (2012), nearly 800 people applied.
+Similar numbers of applicants were processed in the first two years of the program, as well.